Chapter 5: the swapchain

 - Render to it: refer to the previous chapter.

 - Present the result: we use vkQueuePresentKHR to present an array of images (usually of size one).
 In addition to the swapchain/image index pairs, we provide a set of semaphores that this operation should wait for.
-Also, if we want per swapchain result (again, only if we present to several of them in parallell, which we rarely do), we can provide a pointer to an array of VkResults (we can also pass a null pointer instead of this array and check the global function's result if we do not need such fine-grained information).
-If we want to use a fence, we need to enable the VK_EXT_swapchain_maintenance1 device extension, and to make pNext point to a VkSwapchainPresentFenceInfoKHR structure (which lets us pass either a fence handle or a VK_NULL_HANDLE for every swapchain targeted by the present command).
+Also, if we want per swapchain result (again, only if we present to several of them in parallel, which we rarely do), we can provide a pointer to an array of VkResults (we can also pass a null pointer instead of this array and check the global function's result if we do not need such fine-grained information).
+If we want to use a fence, we need to enable the VK_EXT_swapchain_maintenance1 device extension and to make pNext point to a VkSwapchainPresentFenceInfoKHR structure (which lets us pass either a fence handle or a VK_NULL_HANDLE for every swapchain targeted by the present command).

 X. Additional resources